altruios/namshubettulpa/public/namshubettuple/decent-resent-reset.md

 *Martha tilted her head towards the thing*
 ~Flanagan considered~
 "FL::After we get the Algera out, before that it's going to be our way in, and our way out."
+"M::Any other way out...
+Or in?"
+"FL::Out, maybe - but in... that's the way."
+'M::Okay, less than ideal, he will not help me after...'
+~Martha suppressed the thought~
+"FL::Are you ready?"
+*Martha nodded*
+'M::Thread the needle Martha - keep it together'
 }
 {
     %%%%
+}
+{
+*Martha held his hand*
+~That was a constant~
+*She held tight as she and Flanagan tore through the skin of the copies of Rossin clawing at them* ~Flanagan had ripped open a hole~
+'M::THE hole'
+~The one from her childhood, the one at the back of her mind~ 'M::How long have you been there?'
+~She panicked, that hole was death, worse than death~ ~It promised so much worse from her nightmares as a child~ *they slid through*
+~With the sudden blindness came pain~
+~Not just bodily pain: she was riven by edges of the link inside the entity, each connected to a moment of pain~ `~The betrayal of a lover, discovered through an intercepted message~` `~The loss of a child, by looking the wrong way at at just the wrong moment~` `~The hate in the eyes of your parents, after killing their grandchild~` ~Worse, and still:~
+*She held his hand*
+~Each moment cutting her, now a part of her~
+~She compartmentalized them as best she could~
+~Her panicked mind was not helping~
+~There was no light, no concept of light, not even the equivalent of being able to see~ ~Every connection, every node in the link was shrouded, shifting, and impenetrable.~ ~Until she was cut by an edge, which was often, she might as well have been in a void~ "M::How are we going to find anything in here."
+~There was no response~
+'M::Can he hear me?'
+~Martha waited, still nothing~
+'M::Okay... girl scouts was useful for something' *Martha squeezed .... --- .-- / ..-. .. -. -..*
+~A short time later she felt something back in her hand~ *.. / ... . .*
+'M::Okay, so I guess I just wait'
+~Martha contemplated how she might kill this thing~ 'M::you seem much bigger, but...'
+~It couldn't actually be this big, it was just in her head, one brain...~ ~She had to be larger - she reasoned... but maybe not stronger~ 'M::No - it is in me, not the link'
+~Those had been her memories, she realized~
+~Divorced from her by Rossin - and used by this thing as a sort of fuel~ 'M::I had a daughter?'
+~She tried to remember her face~
+~She couldn't~
+*Another memory cut into her*
+~She couldn't accept it~
+~She buried that one deep down~
+*Martha's feet hit a floor*
+~She was in a memory, her own~
+~A row of books on either side of her~
+~A dark emerald colored carpet at her feet~ "M::Flanagan?"
+"FL::Here"
+*He squeezed her hand*
+~Which had nothing in it~
+*Martha looked around*
+~Flanagan was nowhere in sight~
+~Some movement behind the books caught her eye~ "FL::Other side of the bookshelf"
+*He tugged at her*
+"FL::This way"
+*Martha looked down at her hand*
+~She was still holding his hand, she could tell, but it wasn't there~ ~She felt it, and him pulling on her to come~
+~It was as if he had an invisible stretchy arm that could pass through walls~ ~Martha let herself be led on~
 }

 {

 `{TODO:confront tok, and spill and bind tok - tok breaks contraption, martha with knowledge of the link redistributes it to the masses}`
 }